 - 3 slices Licorice root

-Put all the eggs in a medium to large pot and pour in water to cover the eggs (make sure it covers the eggs) and bring the water to a boil.
-Boil the eggs for about 10 minutes.
-While the eggs are boiling, bring another medium size pot of water, probably about 8 cups or more, to a boil, then put in the rest of the ingredients and let it simmer while waiting for the eggs to cook
+While the eggs are boiling, bring another medium size pot of water, probably about 8 cups or more, to a boil, then put in the rest of the ingredients and let them simmer while waiting for the eggs to cook

 Once you've cooked the eggs for 10 minutes, turn off the heat, drain the water off and run the eggs through cold water until they are completely cool.
 Use the back of a metal spoon and gently tap the shell of each egg all around so you have all these cracks all over the eggs (but don't peel the shell off, leave them as this is what creating the marbles).
 Set aside

-Transfer the eggs into the other pot and continue simmer for about 1 hour.
-Turn off the heat and let them sit in there overnight.
+Transfer the eggs into the other pot.
+Let them sit in there overnight, at least 24 hours.
+48 hours if you have the time is best.
 The flavor will get better the longer you let the eggs sit in the dark liquid

-When ready to eat, just take one out, very gently peel the shell off and enjoy as is or with soy sauce.
-Store the rest in refrigerator
+When ready to eat, just take one out, very gently peel the shell off and enjoy as is.
+Store the rest in the refrigerator